Sauna Guide

 Where each alternative beats Plunge

-- Renu wins as a cheaper all-in-one.
-You get an integrated tub and chiller without Plunge's premium and without the DIY pairing work.
-Confirm the exact model, chiller capacity, and current price before buying, since the lineup and promotions vary.
+• Renu Therapy wins on tank-style build, not price anymore.
+You get an integrated tank and chiller without the DIY pairing work, but the current lineup starts at $7,200 for the Vero and $9,999 for the Aurelius, above Plunge's core tubs.
+Choose it for the hand-built format, and confirm the exact model, chiller capacity, and current price before buying, since the lineup and promotions vary.

 The cold plunge is only half the picture.
 For how cold and heat actually work together, and why most buyers should plan the whole setup at once, see the contrast therapy complete guide.
 For the real all-in numbers on the sauna side, including the electrical surprises that catch first-time buyers, the home sauna cost guide for 2026 breaks it down.